ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 PCF_DOMAIN: PCF Domain for your apps.

+# Steps

-1. Step 1: Push the sample application as a CF app to PCF
+**1. Push the sample application as a CF app to PCF**

-..a.
+   a.
 Clone the Apigee Edge GitHub repo:
     $ git clone https://github.com/apigee/cloud-foundry-apigee.git

-..b.
+   b.
 Change to the *org-and-microgateway-sample* directory of the cloned repo:
     $ cd cloud-foundry-apigee/samples/org-and-microgateway-sample

-..c.
+   c.
 In the *org-and-microgateway-sample* directory, edit *manifest.yml* and change the following parameters:
-...**name**: {your_initials}-sampleapi-mg
+   **name**: {your_initials}-sampleapi-mg
-...**host**: {your_initials}-sampleapi-mg
+   **host**: {your_initials}-sampleapi-mg
-...applications:
 ```
+  applications:
   - name: {your_initials}-sampleapi-mg
     memory: 128M
     instances: 1
     host: {your_initials}-sampleapi-mg
     path: .
     buildpack: nodejs_buildpack
 ```
-..d.
+   d.
 Set your API endpoint to the Cloud Controller of your deployment
     $ cf api --skip-ssl-validation https://api.system.apigee-demo.net
 ```
 Setting api endpoint to https://api.system.apigee-demo.net...